ZetaVII/Task-Manager-App/Specification.md

 1. User

 ### Preconditions
-* precond 1: User is signed in.
+* User is signed in.
-* precond 2: User has incomplete tasks.
+* User has incomplete tasks.

 ### Triggers
 User clicks “mark task complete” button.

 ### Primary Sequence
-1.User clicks on task they wish to complete.
+1. User clicks on task they wish to complete.
-2.User clicks “mark task complete” button.
+2. User clicks “mark task complete” button.
-3.Check if task is incomplete.
+3. Check if task is incomplete.
-4.App shows “task completed”.
+4. App shows “task completed”.

 ### Primary Postconditions
 * Task is marked complete.
 * Task moves to the bottom of the list.

 ### Alternate Sequences
-1.User clicks on task they wish to complete.
+1. User clicks on task they wish to complete.
-2.User clicks “mark task complete” button.
+2. User clicks “mark task complete” button.
-3.Check if task is incomplete.
+3. Check if task is incomplete.
-4.If already completed app shows error “task already completed”.
+4. If already completed app shows error “task already completed”.

 ### Alternate Postconditions
  * App shows “task already completed”.